 The Land Registry & Cadastre (Registro de la Propiedad & Catastro) are 2 different Andalusian authorities for the registration of real estate in Andalusia.
 They both have their own functions and procedures.
 It´s, quite common that the registrations of the square meters of the built constructions and the parcel don´t match.
 Especially in the countryside.
-Therefore the lawyer in his legal investigation will check if it´s necessary and possible to correct these data.
-Mostly this is done by a report of an architect or topographer.
+Therefore the lawyer in his legal investigation checks if it´s necessary and possible to correct these data.
+Mostly this an architect or topographer provides a technical report for this.
 The lawyer (or bank in case of mortgage) takes care of the correct inscription after the purchase at the notary during the after-sales phase.

 Click here for the other chapters of ´LEGAL ADVICE BUYING HOUSE IN ANDALUSIA´.